-Now, over three decades later, AI has created a whole new slew of mini-Terminators, that to some talent professionals, are repeating the same mission in recruitment -- and experts like Ray Kurzweil, Director of Engineering at Google, predicts robots will be smarter than us by 2029, a mere 10 years away.
+Now, over three decades later, AI has created a whole new slew of mini-Terminators, that to some talent professionals, are repeating the same mission in recruitment, with experts like Ray Kurzweil, Director of Engineering at Google, predicting robots will be smarter than us by 2029, a mere 10 years away.

 Yet, somewhere between Hollywood drama, recruitment fears and expert predictions is the reality of Artificial Intelligence: It’s already here, and it’s changing the workforce along with the world – disrupting the way organizations attract, engage and retain talent.

 The truth about Artificial Intelligence and talent

 Ongoing developments in Artificial Intelligence (AI), robotics and machine learning have created technologies that can match or even outperform human ability.
 Automation, in particular, will become more prevalent as technology continues to complement human labour, eventually eliminating entire occupations that consist primarily of repetitive tasks.

 Research from McKinsey Global Institute finds in advanced economies with relatively high wage levels, like France, Japan and the U.S., automation could displace 20 to 25 per cent of their workforce by 2030.
 Moreover, the global workforce can see up to 15 per cent, or 400 million workers, displaced by automation by the same year.

 However, as talent continues to work alongside rapidly evolving technologies, existing occupations will change and new ones will be created-- accounting for 10 per cent of new jobs by 2030, and organizations will need to redesign work to ensure that talent and technology can operate together effectively.

 The impact of Artificial Intelligence on talent management